How we manage your privacy

 If any contact (with your written permission) is video or audio taped, it’s kept locked and erased two months from last use.

 Who has access to this information and how is it protected?

 - Your case manager and any other staff working directly on your case

 - Administrative staff for the preparation of letters, administration and data entry

-- Periodically a Team Leader and/or senior management may access your file during a file management audit process to ensure security policies are complied with.
+- Managers may access your file during a case review or an audit process to ensure security policies are complied with.

 You should also know that:

 - All Better Place Australia staff are bound by a confidentiality policy

 - In addition to building and office security, written or taped records are stored in a locked file room.